 The Authority has accounted for retirement benefits according to International Financial Reporting Standard (IFRS) IAS 19.
-As at 31 March 2023 the accounts showed that there was a surplus on the Local Government Pension Scheme on the Pensions Reserve of £4.259m (a deficit of £10.535m in 2021/22) and a deficit on the Fire Fighters Pension of £368.034m (£487.721m in 2021/22).
-The increase does not impact on the revenue budget and reflects a revised actuarial valuation.
-This was offset by a Pensions Asset of £4.259m and a Pension Liability of £368.034m.
+As at 31 March 2023 the Accounts showed that there was a deficit on the Pensions Reserve of \pounds 363.775m (\pounds 498.256m in 2021/22).
+The decrease does not impact on the revenue budget and reflects a revised actuarial valuation.
+This was offset by a Pensions Liability of the same value.
 The Authority has separate pension arrangements for Fire Fighters and other staff as outlined below.